 Let us give you a FREE consultation and case evaluation today.
 We’ll look at the details of your work injury or illness, evaluate your workers’ comp claim, and discuss how we can help.
 Call (404) 400-4000 or contact us online to get started with your FREE consultation today.

 How to Know If You Can Receive Workers’ Compensation Benefits in Thomasville

 In Georgia, any business with three or more regular employees is required to purchase workers’ compensation insurance.
 It doesn’t matter if the employees are less than full-time.
 They can be part-time or even seasonal workers as long as they work for the business on a regular basis.

-So, most employers in Thomasville must carry workers’ comp and chances are good that you are covered.
+So, most employers in Thomasville must carry workers’ compensation and chances are good that you are covered.

 Penalties for Not Carrying Workers’ Compensation

-It’s more common than you would think for employers to not have workers’ comp when they should.
-If you suspect your employer is not carrying the required coverage, contact an experienced workers’ comp lawyer right away.
+It’s more common than you would think for employers to not have workers’ compensation when they should.
+If you suspect your employer is not carrying the required coverage, contact an experienced workers’ compensation lawyer right away.